 Tips In Choosing The Right Church Projector Screen Size And Viewing Distance

 Many of the old and antiquated systems use a 4:3 screen size and image size.
 The industry is moving to 16:9.
 If you are using the old size, then you are looking dated.
 All the TV’s and monitors today use the widescreen format.
 Only the old TV’s use the 4:3 ratio.
 So make sure it is up to date.

 Know The Primary Purpose Of Your Projector And Screen

-These are all questions you need to ask yourself because it will effect the size of your projection screen.
+These are all questions you need to ask yourself because it will affect the size of your projection screen.

 Traditional wisdom says that you need a screen that is 12 inches in height for every 6-10 feet of viewing distance.
 So if your sanctuary is 60 feet long and the screen is on the wall at the front of the sanctuary, then you would need a screen that is 72 inches high.
 (60 feet divided by 10 feet, times 12 inches equals 72 inches.)

-In our case, we are using a 12 inch to 15 feet ratio and using larger font and the readability of the screen is just fine.
-But we do not use a lot of video.
-We use some and everyone can see.
+In our case, we are using a 12 inch to 15 feet ratio and using a larger font, and the readability of the screen is just excellent.
+However, we do not use much video.
+We use some, and everyone can see.
 It is just not the surround sound cinema experience you find in a movie theater.

 Consider How The Screen Looks And Where To Place It

-Well there you have it.
+Well, there you have it.
 You can now figure out church projector screen size and viewing distance.
 12 inches high for every 6-10 feet if you are using video.
-You can go up to 15-20 feet if you are not and using a high quality projector with good clarity.
+You can go up to 15-20 feet if you are not and using a high-quality projector with excellent clarity.